Kitsap Regional Library

-The Kitsap Regional Library is a public library system in Kitsap County, Washington.
-Founded in 1944, the library system serves over 260,000 Kitsap residents with nine locations across the county and through a variety of outreach services.
+The Kitsap Regional Library is a public library system in Kitsap County, Washington, United States.
+It has nine locations that serve over 280,000 residents in Kitsap County; its collection includes over 300,000 items that have an annual circulation of 2.4 million.
+Founded in 1945 as the Kitsap County Rural Library District, the modern system was formed from a 1955 merger with the Bremerton city library.

-The Library provides access to over 400,000 items in its physical collection as well as access to downloadable eBooks, audiobooks, magazines and music.
-Library patrons can also access popular digital resources such as AllData Repair, Ancestry.com, Consumer Reports, Learning Express and Mango Languages.

-Kitsap Regional Library is a primarily tax-funded organization overseen by a five-member Board of Trustees.
-Board members represent the five geographic regions of Kitsap County - which include Bainbridge, Bremerton, North Kitsap, South Kitsap and Central Kitsap - and are appointed for five-year terms.
+The library system is a primarily tax-funded organization overseen by a five-member board of trustees.
+Board members represent the five geographic regions of Kitsap County and are appointed for five-year terms.
+The library and its services are also funded by local civic organizations, Friends of the Library organizations, Bainbridge Library, Inc. and the Kitsap Regional Library Foundation.

-Along with these funds, the Library relies on local civic organizations, eight Friends of the Library organizations, Bainbridge Library, Inc. and the Kitsap Regional Library Foundation, which contributes approximately $300,000 combined annually to support programs and the maintenance of Library spaces.
-Additionally, the efforts of these groups have made possible the building of a new library in Kingston and the building of a new library in Silverdale.

 History

-Kitsap Regional Library represents the communities of Kitsap County, but it has its beginnings in the Bremerton Public Library, which was approved by the City of Bremerton in 1908.
-The Library was first located over the fire department’s horse stables before outgrowing its capacity.

-Several moves to new facilities took place during the 1910s and 1920s; sufficient space was an ongoing challenge for the frequently used library.
-The community passed a bond measure in 1937 and with the help of a Works Progress Administration grant, the current building in downtown Bremerton was constructed.
-However, a county-wide need for library services was evident.
+The first major library in Kitsap County was the Bremerton Public Library, which was opened in June 1908 following approval by the city government.
+It was originally located at the former horse stables of the fire department and housed 1,000 books, primarily works donated by the Seattle Public Library and private contributors.
+For the next two decades, the library moved between several buildings in Bremerton as it outgrew various spaces.

+Bremerton voters passed a bond measure in 1937 to build a permanent library, which would also be financed with Works Progress Administration grant.
+The new Bremerton Library opened on August 1, 1938.
 By 1938, the Bremerton Public Library was used by approximately 15,000 individuals throughout the area; during this time, the population of Bremerton itself was 10,000 people.
+The building was renovated in 2005 at a cost of $400,000, with one-fourth of costs provided by a donation from the Bill and Melinda Gates Foundation.
+The branch was renamed for civil rights leader Martin Luther King Jr. in 2024.

-Through a collaboration between the Bremerton Public Library and the Kitsap County Council of Parent-Teacher Associations, a levy was passed in 1944 to create a Kitsap County Rural Library District.
-The goal of this new system was to expand library services to areas outside of the City of Bremerton.
-The Kitsap County Rural Library District operated under its own budget and staff until 1955 when it merged with Bremerton Public Library, consolidating resources, budgets, staff and equipment.
+A county levy for areas in 1944 was passed to create the Kitsap County Rural Library District, which would serve most of the county.
+The Kitsap County Rural Library District operated under its own budget and staff until it merged with Bremerton Public Library on August 1, 1955.

 At the date of its creation, Kitsap Regional Library included a regional service center at Bremerton; stations at Eglon, Retsil, Seabeck, Kingston, Erlands Point, Manchester, Navy Yard City, Port Gamble, Silverdale, Tracyton, Rolling Bay and Suquamish; and one branch library in Poulsbo.
 Two bookmobiles further extended service to rural areas.
 From 1955 until 1976, the system was headquartered in the historic downtown Bremerton location.
 However, demand for library services exceeded capacity and a new headquarters was built in 1976 at Sylvan Way.
 The building opened to the public in 1978.